 Legislation and certification

 Cybersecurity threats are almost always cross-border, and a cyberattack on the critical facilities of one country can affect the EU as a whole.
-EU Member States need to have strong government bodies that supervise cybersecurity in their country work together with their counterparts in other Member States by sharing information.
+EU countries need to have strong government bodies that supervise cybersecurity in their country and that work together with their counterparts in other Member States by sharing information.
 This is particularly important for sectors that are critical for our societies.

-The NIS Directive (Directive on security of Network and Information Systems), which all countries have now implemented, ensures the creation and cooperation of such government bodies.
+The NIS Directive, which all countries have now implemented, ensures the creation and cooperation of such government bodies.
 This Directive was reviewed at the end of 2020.

-As a result of the review process, the proposal for a directive on measures for high common level of cybersecurity across the Union (NIS2 Directive) was presented by the Commission on 16 December 2020.
+As a result of the review process, the proposal for a Directive on measures for a high common level of cybersecurity across the Union (NIS2 Directive) was presented by the Commission on 16 December 2020.